-Our law firm has been representing clients injured on someone else’s property since our founding in 2007.
+Our firm has been representing clients injured since our founding in 2007.
 Our legal team has 25+ years of experience.

-When their failure to maintain their property leads to an injury, they can be held financially responsible for the injury and other losses related to it.
+When their failure to maintain their property leads to an accident, they can be held financially responsible for the injuries you sustained and other losses related to it.